 Add 1/2 cup of the monterey jack cheese spread out on the tortilla in the skillet.

 Sprinkle the Mexican Street Corn Salsa across the cheese.
 Add the additional 1/2 cup of cheese across the quesadilla.

 Place the remaining tortilla on top of it all and press down lightly.

-Cover with a lid that at least reaches to the edge of the tortilla (another skillet, plate, pot lid, etc).
+Cover with a lid that at least reaches to the edge of the tortilla.
 This is to trap in the heat to help melt the cheese without overcooking the tortilla itself.

 Cook for approximately 3-4 minutes until the tortilla is lightly browned.
-Use a spatula to flip the quesadilla over.
+With a hand on top of the quesadilla, use a spatula to flip the quesadilla over.
 It should flip relatively easily as the melted cheese will hold things together and the toasted tortilla will be somewhat stiff and stay parallel to the skillet.